Career Opportunities Frequently Asked Questions

 Academy hours are 7 a.m. to 4 p.m.
 Monday through Friday, with recruits going home at the end of each day.
 It is not structured as a high-stress academy.
 Teamwork is highly encouraged.

-Recruits will be required to run at least 3 1/2 miles each day at the start of the academy.
-By the end of academy training, recruits will be running up to 7 miles a day several times a week.
+At the start of the academy, recruits will be required to run at least 3 miles, at a 10 minute mile pace, and circuit training twice a week.
+By the end of academy training, recruits will be running up to 6 miles a day several times a week.

 What happens when I graduate from the academy?